spawnfest/Cloudanators/README.md

 Cloudanators - euv
 ==================

-These are Erlang bindings to libeuv.
+These are Erlang bindings to libuv.
 There goals for this project are to create a stable binding to libuv's file handling and demonstrate how that affects file IO for processes with large mailboxes.